A Canvas for Street Artists

 For W Paris-Opéra, he tackled the staircase leading up to Brûlé.
 Under a bluish fluorescent light, he gives the famous “I heart NY” a Parisian twist: “I grapes Paris” with a bunch of skulls as a reference to the catacombs in lieu of a heart.

 Nasty is a reference in Parisian graffiti.
 He made his début in 1988 with colourful frescoes on metro walls.
 In his exhibitions, he uses the famous enamel plaques of the RATP that he’s been pinching for more than 10 years.
 He also uses metro maps to perpetuate the original spirit of graffiti.

 A born and bred Parisian with an eternal passion for the hip hop movement, Nasty drew his inspiration from the bible of street art, Subway Art.
 In 1988, at the age of 13, he made himself known with graffs on metro walls in the four corners of the capital.
 He joined the group AEC (Artiste en Cavale or “artists on the run”) in 1990, and in 1992 exhibited in Paris for the first time, triggering the real growth of his art.
 In 2009, he exhibited in the Grand Palais on the occasion of “TAG parfait”.

 For Brûlé, Nasty went as far as invading the restrooms, graffing Charles Baudelaire’s poem “Les Hiboux”as a wink to the night owls who’ll be flocking to Brulé.

-- Sunday - Wednesday Available for private events
+- Monday to Sunday Available for private events only